ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-08-the-first-150-days-of-van-life.md

 When you live in an average apartment in Berlin it feels like resources are unlimited.
 Whenever you open the tap, there's endless fresh water.
 Whenever you plug a device into an outlet, you can run it as long as you want.
 Drying your hair with a 2000 watts blow dryer after taking a hot shower for 20 minutes at night: no problem!

 That changes when you live in a van.
 All of a sudden everything is limited and you start using things more sustainably.
 When my water tank is empty, I have to go and find a source of water and carry the water back to my van.
 When it's dark, I have 200 Ah in my battery until the sun will charge it the next day.
 The amount of water that I used in Berlin to brush my teeth is probably enough for a whole day in my van.
-Just because 80% of the water just flowed from the tap right into the drain without even touching my body.
+Maybe 80% of the water just flowed from the tap right into the drain without even touching my body.

 The limitations of a van don't necessarily result in a lower quality of life.
 I can still do everything I want.
 I just don't waste that much resources any more, because I am more aware of their limitations.
 We often forget about these.
 Especially when we live in western urban areas.